 Mudfish vary in size between species, but adults grow to around 9–12 cm long.
 Some of the largest mudfish found have been up to 17.5 cm in length.

-There are five species of mudfish in New Zealand, all of which are either 'At Risk' or 'Threatened' under the NZ Threat Classification System.
+There are five species of mudfish in New Zealand, all of which have a conservation status of either 'Threatened' or 'At Risk' under the New Zealand Threat Classification System.

 Northland/burgundy mudfish are found only in Northland, around Kerikeri and Ngawha— populations are confined to a small area within a 25 km radius of Lake Omapere.

 Black mudfish are found in a variety of wetland types from Waikato to the far north.

 Brown mudfish are the most widespread mudfish species in New Zealand, found in Taranaki, the lower North Island, and the West Coast of the South Island.

 Chatham Island mudfish are the most recently discovered NZ mudfish species.
 So far, they are only known from three lakes and a stream on Chatham Island.

 Canterbury mudfish are the most threatened of New Zealand's mudfish species.
 They have a conservation status of Threatened (Nationally Critical) under the NZ Threat Classification System.
 Canterbury mudfish are found in a limited number of waterways in the Canterbury Plains, between the Ashley River (in the north) and the Waitaki River (in the South).
 More information about this species can be found on the Canterbury mudfish website.

 Mudfish have the ability to survive during times when there is no surface water—something most other fish can't do!

 During these 'dry' periods, their metabolism slowly drops and they absorb oxygen through their skin.
 Mudfish can usually only cope with short periods of time without water, but have sometimes been known to survive for several months after surface water dries.